 Currently, SW 257th is not a comfortable street for people to walk, ride a bike, or use transit.
 Heavy traffic from vehicles and large trucks and a high posted speed contribute to safety issues in this corridor.
 The corridor has sidewalks and bike lanes throughout, but the conditions are not welcoming.
 The bike lanes and sidewalks are narrow and have no buffer from high-speed traffic.
 The sidewalks are obstructed by utility poles and vegetation.

-The project is mostly funded by the Multnomah County Road Fund. $45,000 will be provided from State Funded Local Projects (SFLP) funds managed by ODOT to construct green bike boxes on SW 257th and SW Sturges Drive.
+The project is mostly funded by the Multnomah County Road Fund. $600,000 will be provided for lighting improvements by the Mid-County Lighting District. $45,000 will be provided from State Funded Local Projects (SFLP) funds managed by ODOT to construct green bike boxes on SW 257th and SW Sturges Drive.